jenciso/newblog/content/blog/deploy-nginx-container-nginx/index.md

 Once the plan has been created we need to apply it to reach our desired state.

-Using the CLI, terraform will pull any images required and launch new containers.
+> terraform will pull the image required and launch the new containers.

 ```shell
 terraform apply